 The goal of Penns Valley Pedals & Pints is to have fun and enjoy the beautiful scenery while meeting up with or making new friends.
 We encourage you to join us!

 Roy and Mark Rupert donate their time each week developing and marking the route.
 Roy bikes it the Sunday prior looking for construction, potholes and other hazards, and even asks homeowners to keep problem pups inside during ride hours.
 He uploads the route to Map My Ride and shares it with Penns Valley Pedals and Pints members via email and has it posted to the website.

 It all takes time and there’s a modest spend for supplies, printing waivers, paint to mark the route, etc. So, Penns Valley Pedals & Pints requests a $3 donation from riders each week.

 But Roy isn’t in it for the money.
 A majority of what is raised is donated to local charities and organizations with relevant goals.
-We’ve donated $10,000 over the past 5 years.
-Though most is distributed to Penns Valley based organizations, some of the funds have purchased bikes for individuals in impovershed nations.
+We’ve donated $12,000 over the past 6 years to Penns Valley based organizations and, in early years, to the purchase of bikes for individuals in impovershed nations.

 Local Charities We Support:

 Penns Valley Hope Fund – Financially assists PV residents w/ medical crisis or personal disaster.